Author of Adventure and Romance

 Purchase A TIMELESS STAR from Amazon (Paperback version)

-Purchase A TIMELESS STAR from Barnes and Noble (Nook version)
+Purchase A TIMELESS STAR from Barnes and Noble (Paperback version)

 The human mind.
 This is something psychiatrist Juliana Nelson has in common